janevegeorge/Open3PPManager/README.md

 # Open3PPManager
-Open-Source Third-Party Products (3PP) Management Software.
+Open3PPManager is an Open-Source Third-Party Products (3PP) Management Software.

+Open3PPManager, helps in skipping manual, confusing and erratic ways of working with FOSS/Commercial 3PP libraries used by your teams.

+The Open3PPManager may help in the following areas:
+* 3PP Software Vendor List Management
+* Data for Trade Compliance

+The Open3PPManager is ideal for small teams to manage the 3PP libraries used in their products and services.

 ## About Me
 My name is Janeve George.
 I am a software engineer by profession and a hardcore agile development enthusiast.